AntonioTorres23/OpenGL_Notes/PBR Theory.md

 **Cook-Torrance Reflectance Equation**

-With every component of the Cook-Torran
+With every component of the Cook-Torrance BRDF described, we can include the physically based BRDF into the now final reflectance equation.

+$L_o(p, \omega_o) = \$